 2022 TEDxYouth@JeffersonStreet home page

-We are looking for exceptional individuals for this incredible opportunity.
-This TEDx youth event is a unique gathering in our community that will unleash new ideas, inspire, and inform.
-The 5-15 minute talks cover a wide range of subjects to provoke conversations that matter.
+We are seeking individuals for this exceptional opportunity.
+This TEDx youth event is a unique gathering in the Nasvhille community that will unleash new ideas, inspire and inform.
+The 15-minute talks cover a wide range of subjects to provoke conversations that matter.

-We are looking for speakers between the ages of 16-24 who are interested — passionate, even — in the areas that the acronym S.T.E.A.M. represents: Science, Technology, Engineering, the Arts, and Mathematics.
-An interesting angle is to tie your passion to science, technology, engineering, the arts and math.
-Each participant will get on stage to provide a 5-15 minute talk.
-On what you might ask?
+We are looking for speakers ages of 14-24 who are interested — passionate, even — in the areas that the acronym STEAM represents: Science, Technology, Engineering, the Arts, and Mathematics.
+An interesting angle is to tie your passion to STEAM.
+Each participant will get on stage to provide a 15-minute talk.
+On what, you might ask?
 Great question!
-In fact, if you bear with me, I’ll try and hit on a few questions that may be swirling around in your mind about all of this.
+If you bear with me, I’ll try to hit on a few questions that may be swirling around in your mind about all of this.

 Our focus: S.T.E.A.M. - Ideas Worth Spreading

 Let's start with the WHY.
 For our nation's children to be equipped to solve issues, make sense of information, acquire and analyze evidence is critical today more than ever.
-Students in S.T.E.A.M. subjects (science, technology, engineering, art, and math) gain abilities like these.
-S.T.E.A.M. is an integrated approach that demonstrates innovative and critical thinking and creative problem-solving at the intersection of these disciplines.
-The issue with S.T.E.M. is that the jobs of the future are S.T.E.M. jobs, and the demand for professionals in S.T.E.M. fields is projected to outpace the supply of trained workers and professionals.
-Let's not forget the 'A' in STE[A]M. Art education is known to improve academic performance.
-On average, students who study the arts for four years in high school score 98 points higher on the SATs than those who study the same for half a year or less.
-Additionally, students who took up music appreciation scored 61 points higher on the verbal section and 42 points higher in the math section.
-I'm sure we agree that all youth should be equipped to tackle the challenges before them.
+Students in STEAM subjects gain abilities like these.
+STEAM is an integrated approach that demonstrates innovative and critical thinking and creative problem-solving at the intersection of these disciplines (Dell’Erba, 2019).
+The issue with STEM is that the jobs of the future are STEM jobs, and the demand for professionals in STEM fields is projected to outpace the supply of trained workers and professionals (bls.gov).

 Community matters deeply here.
 In fact, did you know that acts of service—giving back—can reduce stress, foster a stronger sense of purpose, increase happiness, and even enhance long-term well-being?
-That’s not just data; that’s a blueprint for thriving.
+That’s not just data; that’s a blueprint for thriving (Cleveland Clinic).

 So yes, we enthusiastically welcome presenters who can articulate how their idea or innovation connects to the well-being of their community.
 If your talk can illuminate how your passion contributes to the common good—whether through problem-solving, cultural uplift, or sparking new conversations—you’re already living the spirit of TEDxYouth.
 That’s what civic-minded brilliance looks like.